-The Board continues to monitor factors that may lead to a further review of the minimum amount.
+The Board continues to monitor factors that may lead to a further review of the minimum amount and a further review of the minimum amount is scheduled to commence in the second half of 2024.

 The Capital and Investment Committee continues to actively monitor the NGF's capital and investments to make recommendations to the Board.
 How SEGC manages financial risk and capital management is explained in more detail later in the report.